google/trillian-examples/sumdbaudit/witness/README.md

 Unlike the SumDB mirror & witness implementation in this repository, this version only acquires and stores a minimal amount of information.
 This makes it much easier & cheaper to deploy.

-The feeder will poll the SumDB periodically, and if the size of its checkpoint is larger than the one committed to by the witness, then a consistency proof will be generated and sent to the witness.
+The feeder will poll the SumDB periodically, and if the size of its checkpoint is larger than the one committed to by the witness, then the feeder will generate a consistency proof and send this to the witness.
 The witness is simply a deployment of the [generic witness](../../witness/golang/README.md).

 ## Running